SAP/ui5-linter/README.md

 #### `--ignore-pattern`

-Pattern/files that will be ignored for linting.
-Can be defined also in `ui5lint.config.js`.
+Pattern/files that will be ignored during linting.
+Can also be defined in `ui5lint.config.js`.

 **Example:**
 ```sh